 I will never forget an experience I had freshman year while I was church hopping.
 One of my first friends at A&M, Kiersten, was also trying churches and we both lived on campus.
 She always drove and I never wanted to go to church by myself so it was the perfect gig.
-One of the first Sunday that we tried churches, we walked in a little late and sat in the very back.
-We ended up sitting by a woman during worship who sang very loudly and very off key.
+One of the first Sundays that we tried churches, we walked in a little late and sat in the very back.
+We ended up sitting by a woman during worship who sang very loud and very off key.
 The conversation that followed immediately after the service went like this:

 Me: *stating the obvious, hoping for some agreement and leeway into funny conversation* “Dude, that lady next to me was so loud.”

 Kiersten: “Yeah, but it was such a joyful noise.”

 Me: *feels bad for trying to talk about someone worshipping* Oh…. yeah… it was.

 BAM, freshmen Caleigh convicted once again.
 That lady may not have had a musical bone in her body, but she wasn’t singing for anyone but herself and God.
 I’d always thought the word “noise” had a negative connotation, but it became so beautiful once Kiersten described it as a “joyful noise.”